 I feel very lucky to be able to give her, and the kids, the freedom to run, play and be surrounded by open countryside everyday.
 In Summer it’s bright and beautiful but in Winter, even on crisp blue sky days like these, it can get very bitter.
 As our house is literally in the middle of fields, there is no protection and the wind whips up quickly across the flat landscape.

 But as the saying goes, there is no bad weather, only the wrong clothing and with a dog who has unending enthusiasm, we need to be able to get out and about everyday.
 So when Millets asked us to try out their women’s winter jackets and women’s walking boots I knew we could put them through their paces.

 I have had the same winter coat for 9 years!
-It has lasted me well but was getting to the end of its life so I was excited to try out this North Face Evolve II Triclimate 3 in 1 Jacket.
+It has lasted me well but was getting to the end of its life so I was excited to try out this women’s North Face jacket.
 My first impressions were how sleek it looked and how soft the interior fleece is.

 It has an outer waterproof jacket and in an inner fleece so you can wear both layers together or zip out the fleece and use them separately.
 This makes it so flexible and I can see me using it across all seasons.
 It would be great to take camping, when you’re not sure what the weather will do, or to wear separately for running or in Spring.
 Despite this layered feature, the coat is still very slimline and doesn’t feel or look bulky.

 It has two interior pockets, which are always useful for keys or keepsakes and two large outer pockets for a dog lead or just keeping your hands cosy!
 Another great feature is the hood, which has a peak on so it doesn’t cling to your head and you can pack away into the collar.
 There are velcro adjusters on the cuffs, which are very useful as sleeves are always too long for me and the high collar which will keep my neck protected from the wind.